 Expect that as your customer support function grows, you will outgrow your metrics portfolio and need to expand it to measure some things in more depth and other facets of your processes that your initial metrics don’t capture.
 You establish a set of metrics from day one to create a good starting place and foundation for future growth.

 You may need more advanced customer service metrics soon.
 So don’t hesitate to re-evaluate your metrics as new questions, new support channels, and shifts in customer behavior arise.

+A trouble ticketing system is a solution to track the detection, reporting, and solving of tickets raised by customers.
 Freshdesk offers comprehensive reporting and analytics features to monitor agent productivity, performance, and customer experience, complete with live dashboards and curated reports.
-You don’t just get to capture these support metrics but also analyze helpdesk trends with ease.